freeCodeCamp/freeCodeCamp/guide/english/algorithms/algorithm-design-patterns/behavioral-patterns/index.md

 ## Behavioral patterns

-Behavioral design patterns are design patterns that identify common communication problems between objects and realize these patterns.
-By doing so, these patterns increase flexibility in carrying out this communication, making the software more reliable and easy to maintain.
+Behavioral patterns are design patterns that identify common communication problems between objects and realize these patterns.
+In so doing, these patterns increase flexibility in carrying out communication, making the software more reliable and easy to mantain.

 Examples of this type of design pattern include: